Home

 • Cracking Chestnuts, a compilation of columns I wrote for the CDSS News with contributions by David Millstone.
 The book includes all the columns (slightly refined), and adds some more material from David Millstone as well as appendices with directions for 20 more chestnuts and a list of our sources.
 Cracking Chestnuts is both an introduction to and an appreciation of such wonderful dances as Hull’s Victory, British Sorrow and Rory O’More, and includes notation for appropriate tunes for the dances.
 David and I have also created a set of video examples of every dance in the book, including those in the appendix.

-• Bring Back Money Musk (“It’s once, and a half around, once and a half and you go below…”) As a corollary to “Cracking Chestnuts” project, I created these web pages to track correspondence related to what turned into a grassroots movement to “Bring back Money Musk!”
+• Bring Back Money Musk (“It’s once, and a half around, once and a half and you go below…”) At the “Cracking Chestnuts” release party we, of course, danced the Money Musk as the first dance after the break, and–oh my goodness!–many others agreed to do the same thing at the same time.
+I created these web pages to track correspondence related to what turned into a grassroots movement to “Bring back Money Musk!”
+Read stories about both the train wrecks and stunning successes.

 • Syllabi for the Ralph Page Dance Legacy Weekend.
 Some of these were created by other people, but I did lots of them.
 My first was 1998, and then I did all but one through 2014.
 When some missing tapes were discovered for 1997, I went back and created a syllabus for that year as well.